 Other cars may have a muffler made from fiberglass, or sound observing materials.
 The last part of the exhaust system is the tail pipe.
 This is the part that extends outside the car; it releases the exhaust gases into the environment.

 The exhaust system helps to control the release of harmful gases to the environment.
-Some of these include Sulfur dioxide, hydrocarbons, carbon monoxide, lead, nitrogen oxide, and phosphorous.
+Some of these include sulfur dioxide, hydrocarbons, carbon monoxide, lead, nitrogen oxide, and phosphorous.

 Exhaust system maintenance

 One of the leading causes of malfunctioning exhaust systems is rust.
-The exhaust often comes into contact with water elements and when combined with the hot gases can lead to corrosion of the system.
+The exhaust often comes into contact with water elements and, when combined with the hot gases, can lead to corrosion of the system.
 This problem often presents itself in the muffler where the exhaust gases are not hot enough to vaporize water deposits.
-This problem is more seen in areas experiencing high rainfall and snow.
+This problem is seen more in areas experiencing high rainfall and snow.

 What signs should you look out for in a faulty exhaust system?

 Loud exhaust: the very first thing you will notice when you have a faulty exhaust system is that it makes a whining sound.
 This becomes worse when you are driving.
 The problem could be that your muffler has developed cracks.
-If not taken care of immediately the problem could extend to other exhaust system parts like the catalytic converter, which leads to further engine problems.
+If not taken care of immediately, the problem could extend to other exhaust system parts like the catalytic converter, which leads to further engine problems.

 Low fuel efficiency: Whenever you experience problems with your exhaust system, you will start to notice that your car consumes more.

 Fumes are leaking into the car: an efficient exhaust system will expel exhaust gases through the tailpipes.
-But, when you notice fumes coming into the car, then you could be leaking.
+But, when you notice fumes coming into the car, then it could be leaking.
 Exhaust gases are laden with carbon dioxide, which could cause health problems to the car’s occupants.

-Condensed exhaust pipes: once exhaust gases leave the catalytic converter they are turned into carbon dioxide and water.
-This water when it condenses in the muffler can cause it to rust which will lead to further leaks.
+Condensed exhaust pipes: once exhaust gases leave the catalytic converter, they are turned into carbon dioxide and water.
+This water, when it condenses in the muffler, can cause it to rust which will lead to further leaks.

 Once you start noticing some of these signs, it is prudent that you take your car to the mechanic and avoid further damages.
 Your gas consumption can increase, and the sound of the exhaust can be embarrassing.